-AB 1725, enacted in 1988, is a landmark bill that formalizes the procedures and policies to ensure that faculty, classified staff, and students have the opportunity to participate effectively in the College decision-making process, and the right of the academic senate to assume primary responsibility for making recommendations in the areas of curriculum and academic standards (Ed Code Section 66701).
+Assembly Bill (AB) 1725, enacted in 1988, is a landmark bill that formalizes the procedures and policies to ensure that faculty, classified staff, and students have the opportunity to participate effectively in the College decision-making process, and the academic senate has the right to assume primary responsibility for making recommendations in the areas of curriculum and academic standards (Ed Code Section 66701).

-In 1992, College of San Mateo began robust a College-wide dialog on how best to implement a participatory governance model.
+In 1992, College of San Mateo began a robust College-wide dialog on how best to implement a participatory governance model.
 In 1993, the College constituencies adopted Implementing Shared Governance at College of San Mateo.
-This document defines the original role of College Council, now known as the Institutional Planning Committee (IPC), set the expectation that participatory governance would be used throughout the College at all levels of decision-making, defined roles and responsibilities of the four constituencies, and called for training in participatory decision-making.
+This document defines the original role of College Council, now known as the Institutional Planning Committee (IPC), sets the expectation that participatory governance would be used throughout the College at all levels of decision-making, defines roles and responsibilities of the four constituencies, and calls for training in participatory decision-making.